rsdoiel/antenna/science_and_technology.md

 date: 2025-04-10, updated: 2025-04-10, from: The Register (UK I.T.
 News)

-<h4>Llama 4 Scout is just the right size to ingest a lifetime of Facebook and Insta posts</h4> <p>In the last twelve months generative AI has transformed from a helpful and cheeky tool into something more worrying.…</p>
+<h4>Llama 4 Scout is just the right size to ingest a lifetime of Facebook and Insta posts</h4> <p><strong>Column</strong>  In the last twelve months generative AI has transformed from a helpful and cheeky tool into something more worrying.…</p>

 <br>